-3. Think through process details for the strategy

-- If newer strategies are recommended, consider the implications for data integrity and comparability and the need for IRB review and approval prior to initiating change.
-For example, is supported decision-making a modification to the study protocol that needs to be reviewed and approved by the IRB? - Consider risks to participant privacy with implementation of a newer strategy, and if there are any applicable state laws.
-For example, be aware of who may be a supporter under state law and what rights supporters are afforded to access participant medical records. - Determine whether an agreement is necessary to provide or allow for the newer strategy in the trial, and if so, the formality level (e.g., legally binding), format (e.g., oral, written), and necessary parties for such an agreement. - ◆ If the site will provide access to a newer strategy for people with disabilities who desire it, determine how that strategy will be provisioned.
+Think through process details for the strategy If newer strategies are recommended, consider the implications for data integrity and comparability and the need for IRB review and approval prior to initiating change.
+For example, is supported decision-making a modification to the study protocol that needs to be reviewed and approved by the IRB?
+Consider risks to participant privacy with implementation of a newer strategy, and if there are any applicable state laws.
+For example, be aware of who may be a supporter under state law and what rights supporters are afforded to access participant medical records.
+Determine whether an agreement is necessary to provide or allow for the newer strategy in the trial, and if so, the formality level (e.g., legally binding), format (e.g., oral, written), and necessary parties for such an agreement. ◆ If the site will provide access to a newer strategy for people with disabilities who desire it, determine how that strategy will be provisioned.
 If a piece of equipment, can the equipment be accessed, purchased, and installed by all sites?
-If, for example, the site provides, upon request, a person to act as a supporter, how the staff would be chosen, trained and/or credentialled should be considered, as well as whether and how the participant-supporter relationship will be sustained. - ◆ Determine whether and when assessments of participants will be required to proceed/continue with the newer strategy (e.g., based on study population and procedures), which assessment tools to use, and what training is necessary to conduct assessments with those tools.
-For supported decision-making, determine the process for assessment of decisional capacity. - 4.
+If, for example, the site provides, upon request, a person to act as a supporter, how the staff would be chosen, trained and/or credentialled should be considered, as well as whether and how the participant-supporter relationship will be sustained.
+Determine whether and when assessments of participants will be required to proceed/continue with the newer strategy (e.g., based on study population and procedures), which assessment tools to use, and what training is necessary to conduct assessments with those tools.
+For supported decision-making, determine the process for assessment of decisional capacity.
 Develop policies and procedures to implement the strategy.
 Determine whether any changes in are necessary to adopt or adapt the newer strategy.
 For instance, in supported decision-making, a change in IRB policy may be required if the institution determines that supporters should be offered an exception is documented and justified.
 Institutional policies may require that research teams should always ask participants if they would like to be accompanied by a supporter and if they have a supporter who could assist with supported decision-making.

-- New or revised procedures may be needed to accommodate the change.
-For example, a process to allow for and document supported decision-making during the capacity assessment. - Changes in consent procedures may be needed (e.g., to include supported decision-making). - ◆ Develop guidelines for when it may be necessary to re-assess the participants (e.g., for decisional capacity), to re-consent, and re-visit family caregiver, paid PAS worker, or supporter arrangements. - 5.
-Create or share resources for participants and family caregivers or supporters involved with the strategy. - If the assistance of a family caregiver, paid PAS worker, and/or supporter is necessary to utilize the newer strategy, periodically reassess how both the individual and the person assisting view that the arrangement and whether it is effective for supporting the autonomy of the individual with a disability.

-◆ Share resources that may be helpful for participants, family caregivers, and supporters involved in the newer strategy.
-For supported decision-making these could include health care guides,98 information about respectful communication with augmentative and alternative communication users,99 guides and training for understanding supported decision-making.100, 101
+New or revised procedures may be needed to accommodate the change.
+For example, a process to allow for and document supported decision-making during the capacity assessment.
+Changes in consent procedures may be needed (e.g., to include supported decision-making).
+Develop guidelines for when it may be necessary to re-assess the participants (e.g., for decisional capacity), to re-consent, and re-visit family caregiver, paid PAS worker, or supporter arrangements.
+5. Create or share resources for participants and family caregivers or supporters involved with the strategy.
+If the assistance of a family caregiver, paid PAS worker, and/or supporter is necessary to utilize the newer strategy, periodically reassess how both the individual and the person assisting view that the arrangement and whether it is effective for supporting the autonomy of the individual with a disability.
+Discuss with people with disabilities, family caregivers, and supporters if there is additional assistance needed to facilitate using the newer strategy (e.g., transportation, reimbursement).
+Determine what information is necessary to capture about the newer strategy and share with family caregivers and supporters.
+Share resources that may be helpful for participants, family caregivers, and supported decision-making these could include health care guides, information about respectful communication with augmentative and alternative communication users, guides and training for understanding supported decision-making.